ShayGeko/Fall2020-Hackathon/README.md

 Rohan Parmar: rpa56@sfu.ca

 There also are 2 bugs which we managed to fix locally:
-CensorThis!/content_script.js line 59 i < censorList.length
-Line 64 is extra, should be just removed
+CensorThis!/content_script.js line 59 i < censorList.length, also Line 64 is extra, should be just removed